 I was born in Grand Rapids, MI, but moved to California at an early age, where I attended Hope Christian School in Redlands, then went on to Yucaipa High School.
+Teaching is in my blood… I come from a family of teachers, having had 2 grandparents and my father to follow in the teaching arena.
 I earned my Bachelor of Arts degree in elementary education from the University of Redlands in 2000.
 My teaching career at Hope Christian School began in 1999, where I have taught a variety of grades from 3rd through 6th.
 In 2012, I became administrator and continue to enjoy the various duties of my calling as teacher.

 I was born and raised in Edmonton, Alberta.
 I attended the Parkland Immanuel Christian from Kindergarten to Grade 12, graduating in 2014.
 I enrolled in the Education Transfer Program at Macewan University and after two years, successfully transferred to the University of Alberta.
 I graduated in the spring of 2018 with a Bachelor’s Degree in Education, majoring in Social Studies and minoring in the Biological Sciences.
 I got married in the summer of 2018 and began work as the high-school teacher in Redlands shortly thereafter.